-The TMC will not be accepting applications for the Vocal Arts Program in 2022.
+The Tanglewood Music Center (TMC) will not be accepting applications for the Vocal Arts Program in 2022.

 Under the leadership of soprano Dawn Upshaw, it is the mission of the Vocal Arts Program to offer singers diverse and meaningful projects in the song, chamber, orchestral, and contemporary repertoire.

-The Vocal Arts Program includes weekly studio classes and masterclasses with major artists visiting the Boston Symphony and with renowned resident faculty, rounding out a summer that offers each singer a welcoming space to collaborate and perform at the highest level.
+The Vocal Arts Program includes weekly studio classes and workshops with major artists visiting the Boston Symphony and with resident faculty, rounding out a summer that offers each singer a welcoming space to collaborate and perform at the highest level.